staticvariablejames/cookie-connoisseur/doc/BrowserUtilities.md

 -   `reincarnate: () => void`
     Reincarnates, skipping the reincarnation animation.
     It does nothing if it is already out the ascension screen.

+-   `redrawMarketMinigame: () => void`
+    Forces the stock market to redraw all of its good panels and data like office level.

+    In order to force a full redraw, this function increases `Game.drawT` a few times.

+    Nothing happens if the minigame hasn't loaded.